Joint Embedding vs Reconstruction: Provable Benefits of Latent Space Prediction for Self Supervised Learning: Augmentation Alignment Requirements in Self-Supervised Learning

 \subsection{Data, Noise and Augmentation}

 We consider an input dataset with two parts: \emph{important features} and \emph{irrelevant noise}.
 Optimal performance on downstream tasks is achieved when using only the \emph{important features}.
 Let $\mX = \mL \mK \mQ^\top$ be the singular value decomposition of the \emph{important features}, where $\mK = \mathrm{diag}(\kappa_{1},\dots,\kappa_{d})$ is the diagonal matrix of singular values.
-Each sample $\mathbf{x}_i$ is corrupted by additive Gaussian noise that constitute the \emph{irrelevant noise} features:
+Each sample $\mathbf{x}_i$ is corrupted by additive Gaussian noise constituting the \emph{irrelevant} features:

 with $\bm{\gamma}_i$ drawn independently across $i \in \integ{n}$ and where $\bm{\Gamma} \in \mathbb{R}^{d \times d}$ is positive semi-definite.
 For simplicity, we assume that $\bm{\Gamma}$ is diagonalized by the same orthonormal matrix $\mathbf{Q}$ from the SVD above \ie $\bm{\Gamma} = \mQ\bm{\Lambda}_{\bm{\Gamma}}\mQ^\top$ where $\bm{\Lambda}_{\bm{\Gamma}} = \mathrm{diag}(\lambda^{\bm{\Gamma}}_{1}, \dots, \lambda^{\bm{\Gamma}}_{d})$.
 The matrix $\widetilde{\mX} = (\tilde{\vx}_1, \dots, \tilde{\vx}_n)^\top \in \R^{n \times d}$ then forms the \emph{corrupted} input data.
 We assume that the \emph{important features} are concentrated in exactly $k \geq 1$ components, meaning $\kappa_i > 0$ for $i \in \integ{k}$ and $\kappa_i = 0$ for $i > k$.
 These components are referred to as the \emph{important components}.
 Additionally, we assume that the \emph{irrelevant noise} are null in these $k$ components, i.e.\ $\lambda^{\bm{\Gamma}}_{i} = 0$ for all $i \in \integ{k}$, and strictly positive otherwise, i.e.\ $\lambda^{\bm{\Gamma}}_{i} > 0$ for $i \in \integ{k+1:d}$.
 We refer to the $\integ{k+1:d}$ components as the \emph{noise components}.